-When an owner or editor makes changes to a data collection, the Save As link gives him the option to create a new data collection that reflects these changes and leave the original data collection unchanged.
-For example, a user can add a filter to an existing Adversaries data collection to include only MITRE Enterprise ATT&CK sources, then save the new data collection as Adversaries - MITRE Enterprise.
+When an owner or editor makes changes to a data collection, the Save As link allows the creation of a new data collection that reflects these changes and leaves the original data collection unchanged.
+For example, you can add a filter to an existing Adversaries data collection to include only MITRE Enterprise ATT&CK sources, then save the new data collection as Adversaries - MITRE Enterprise.